Research, Innovation & Development (RID)

 Innovating through Research for a Sustainable Future

-IWM undertakes two types of research: one is sponsored research, meant for devising solution to problems of national/international importance for its clients; and the other is for development of new tools and methods or for adaptation of some new technology or tools for future useful purposes, actually intended for providing better services to its Clients in the long run.
-The research shall encompass application of water modelling/computational hydraulics and allied sciences in the field of hydrology, hydraulics, sediment transport, river morphology, oceanography, marine science and coastal engineering; and also in the associated laboratory and field measurements along with information technology (IT), social and environmental sciences.
+IWM undertakes two types of research: one is sponsored research, meant for devising solutions to problems of national/international importance for its clients; and the other is for development of new tools and methods or for adaptation of some new technology or tools for future useful purposes, intended for providing better services to its clients in the long run.
 The second type of research may be undertaken either entirely by IWM's own resources or by resources drawn from partners and associates through collaboration/sub-contracts/joint ventures.

 Research and development activities, other than the aforesaid research projects, comprise variety of activities for generating knowledge, which are as follows: